alexcu/papers-template/README.md

 ## Contributing

+Please raise an issue on GitHub and/or contribute a fix via a pull request if you:

+* find that a popular document class is not listed above;
-If you find that one of your venues is not listed above, please let us know and we can add it in.
+* find that one of your venues is not listed above;

-If there are any issues with this document template, please raise them here on GitHub and/or contribute a fix via a pull request.
+* if there are any issues with this document template;
+* have any suggestions!